ElesCloud/ESCDocuments/Training_PhaseFive.md

      - Comments:

 Trainers will be compensated for their time and effort in training.
-- The rate is 100 credits per phase completed; a fully completed standard training course from intake to exit processing is 500 credits.
-Expedited is 400.
+- The rate is 100 credits per phase completed; a fully completed course of training from intake through contracted certification is 500 credits.
 - Split training between more than one instructor should be paid per phase.
 - If you cannot pay yourself, ask to be paid.